ShlokBharadwaj/promptalley/README.md

-# PromptAlley
+# Promptalley

 PromptAlley is a platform for users to find and share prompts.
 Ever wondered seeing an AI-generated image and thought, "I wonder what prompt they used to get that result?"
 Worry no more.
-With PromptAlley, users can share both text or image-based prompts.
+With Promptalley, users can share both text or image-based prompts.

 ## Live Demo